Godfried Frimpong

-Godfried Ayesu Owusu Frimpong (born 21 April 1999) is a Dutch professional footballer who plays as a defender for Portuguese side Moreirense in Liga Portugal 2.
+Godfried Ayesu Owusu Frimpong (born 21 April 1999) is a Dutch professional footballer who plays as a left-back for Turkish Süper Lig club Kasımpaşa.

 Club career

 Frimpong joined Primeira Liga side Moreirense in July 2021.

+On 7 August 2025, Frimpong joined Süper Lig club Kasımpaşa, signing a two-year contract, with an option for a further year.

 International career

 Born in the Netherlands, Frimpong is of Ghanaian descent.
 Frimpong is a youth international for the Netherlands.